flub78/trello-backend/README.md

 It is a REST API for boards, lists and tasks.

-But it is mainly a workbench to experiment on full stack WEB development.
+It is mainly a workbench to experiment on full stack WEB development.

 The idea is to experiment on REST APIs served by Laravel using MySql and to have clients developed in React.

 ## Starting a development server

+### Pre-requisites

+### Launch the server

 in development: